On my bus ride to Sarajevo, I had a 9-hour layover in the capital of Montenegro, Podgorica.

 2) With whatever information I can find, I will plot the most interesting locations on my GPS, giving myself a 2km radius to work within.

 Gorica Hill – The biggest hill in Podgorica and, at the same time, Podgorica got its name from it.
 Podgorica literally means “under Gorica.”
 Not just because of this, for the citizens of Podgorica, Gorica is one of their favorite places.
 It is a true green oasis in the middle of the city.
 The temperature here is always lower during summer, and the air is much fresher.
 Here you can find people walking, jogging, doing exercise, cycling or just chilling out on one of the benches.

 Finally, there is a monument for the partisans that were killed here during WWII.
 If you want to act as a true Podgorica local, buy popcorn from the man outside of the gate, and munch on it as you follow the winding pathways up the wooded hill.

-First stop was a heavily wooded hillside just outside of town.
+This was to be my first stop.
 If I could climb this hill, I might get some awesome panoramic shots of the city.
 As I entered the remote hillside though, all of the coffee I had been consuming started to kick in.
-I found a cafe on my GPS and went running, off-trail through the woods, to get to the cafe as soon as possible.
+I found a cafe on this hill on my GPS and took off running, off-trail through the woods, to get to there as soon as possible.